DFE-Digital/teaching-vacancies/documentation/business-analyst-activities.md

 This section details the process for updating the search mappings to point a user-inputted search term to a defined polygon.

-Before making a change, you can check how a search currently works by using the [map easter egg](#map-easter-egg).

 1. Go to the [mapped_locations.yml](../config/data/ons_mappings/mapped_locations.yml) file which contains a list of all of the mappings that have been applied, in alphabetical order.
 2. Click the pencil icon which will allow you to [edit the file](https://github.com/DFE-Digital/teaching-vacancies/edit/master/config/data/ons_mappings/mapped_locations.yml).
 Navigate to the desired row, and input your new mapping in YAML format.
 The format is
   ```